TDCOSMO XV: Population Analysis of Lines of Sight of 25 Strong Galaxy-Galaxy Lenses with Extreme Value Statistics

 We call this style of analysis "cosmological data sampling," because it requires repeatedly drawing samples from a large survey dataset.
-We seek to build a tool that is capable of doing this \textit{style} of analysis efficiently, and allows the user to iterate and build new analyses quickly.
+We seek to build a tool that is capable of doing this style of analysis efficiently, and allows the user to iterate and build new analyses quickly.

 To this end, we introduce \texttt{cosmap}\footnote{availabile from \texttt{pip} or \url{https://github.com/PatrickRWells/cosmap}}, a Python package for defining and running "cosmological data sampling" analyses like those discussed in this work.
 In practice, \texttt{cosmap} can be used to apply any computation across a large survey dataset quickly and reliably. \texttt{cosmap} is an evolution of the \texttt{lenskappa} package first presented in \citet{0924_los}, and has been written from the ground up to provide an easy-to-use tool for doing analysis with big data astronomy. \texttt{cosmap} makes use of \texttt{pydantic}\footnote{\url{https://pydantic.dev}} for parameter validation and \texttt{Dask}\footnote{\url{https://www.dask.org}} to distribute work across available computing resources.
 Data management and result outputs can be handled by the library without user involvement, but a plugin architecture is included to modify default behavior if the user finds it insufficient for their analysis.